brandonbrown/brandonbrown.github.io/_posts/2015-01-15-finally-a-new-site.md

 date:   2015-09-16 11:45:01
 categories: personal update site
 post-number: 01
 post-style:
+intro: Well, like the title says...
 ---
 This is version 4.

 Back in December of 2014, in the midst of an upheavel of my professional, personal lives I had the added benefit of a site hacking.
 This prompted a response from me to simply tear down the site.
 I'm happy I did.